iXinge/starter/README.md

 # starter
-A list to config a new host
+A template of command list to config a new host.

+Contains:
+- Develop env
+- Tools